 The Nutro Crunchy Treats are 100% natural with a large amount of flavor.
 These tiny treats are suitable for your dog of any age.
 The small size and low-calorie count make them ideal for training.
 These treats come in fruity flavors as well as meat flavors.

 This is another great option for small, delicious treats your pup will love.
 These treats have even unique flavors, such as this duck and apple recipe, to excite your dog.
 With a small size and soft texture, these yummy treats will work well in a training routine.

-Other Types of Training Treats
+Homemade Dog Treats and Other Types of Training Treats

-Several household foods work well in training for your dog as well.
+Several household foods work well in training your dog as well.
 These may be especially useful at the beginning of your training.